 It might be based on the Q7, but the Audi Q8 looks even more titanic on the road thanks to a huge octagonal grille, some aggressive headlights and a set of giant 21-inch wheels.

 Step inside and you’ll notice the roof in the Audi Q8 is lower than in the Q7, but there’s still more than enough headroom for you to get comfy – even if you’re over six-foot tall.
-The dashboard looks almost identical to what you get in the luxurious A8 – so you get three giant infotainment screens, lashings of brushed aluminium trim and a huge slab of glossy plastic.
+The Audi Q8’s interior looks almost identical to what you get in the luxurious A8 – so you get three giant infotainment screens, lashings of brushed aluminium trim and a huge slab of glossy plastic on the dashboard.
+Most of the dashboard can be covered in soft leather too, but at a price.

-Everything in the interior feels strong enough to withstand a nuclear blast and the standard sports seats come with more than enough adjustment to help you find your perfect driving position.
-You can also get some upgraded Super Sports seats to hold you even more firmly in place in tight corners.
+Everything feels strong enough to withstand a nuclear blast and the standard sports seats come with more than enough adjustment to help you find your perfect driving position.
+You can also get some upgraded Super Sports seats to hold you even more firmly in place in tight corners, but they cost a lot and limit the view out for rear seat passengers.

-Your passengers in the back don’t have quite as much space to stretch out as in the Q7, but there’s still space for two six-footers to get comfortable.
-The Q8’s larger side windows and taller roof make it feel less claustrophobic than the likes of the BMW X6 and its boot is more spacious, too.
+Your passengers in the back don’t have quite as much space to stretch out as in the Q7, but there’s still space for two six-footers to get very comfortable.
+The larger side windows and taller roof make it feel less claustrophobic than the likes of the BMW X6 and the Audi Q8’s boot is more spacious, too.

 Unlike the rather dowdy Q7, the Audi Q8 has ample road presence – the only thing that lets it down are those horrendous fake exhaust pipes…

 Both models come with an automatic gearbox as standard and super-comfy air suspension to iron out bumps in the road.
-It’s a little stiffer than the Q7 so it feels very slightly sportier, but you’ll hardly notice the difference unless you’re driving on a race track – not something the Audi Q8 is particularly designed to do.
+It’s a little stiffer than the Q7 so it feels very slightly sportier – impressive, given the fact the Q7 is a really good SUV to drive in its own right.

-More in the Audi’s wheelhouse is towing a heavy trailer – something made easier by the optional four-wheel steering option that helps make the Audi Q8 as manoeuvrable as possible.
+Another trick up the Audi Q8’s sleeve is its impressive 3500kg towing limite – something made easier by the optional four-wheel steering that helps make the Audi Q8 as manoeuvrable as possible.